Springfield, Illinois: Population

 Winkle earlier had studied the effect of migration on residents' political participation in Springfield during the 1850s.
 Widespread migration in the 19th-century United States produced frequent population turnover within Midwestern communities, which influenced patterns of voter turnout and office-holding.
 Examination of the manuscript census, poll books, and office-holding records reveals the effects of migration on the behavior and voting patterns of 8,000 participants in 10 elections in Springfield.
 Most voters were short-term residents who participated in only one or two elections during the 1850s.
 Fewer than 1% of all voters participated in all 10 elections.

 Instead of producing political instability, however, rapid turnover enhanced the influence of the more stable residents.
 Migration was selective by age, occupation, wealth, and birthplace.
-Longer-term or "persistent" voters, as he terms them, tended to be wealthier, more highly skilled, more often native-born, and socially more stable than non-persisters.
+Longer-term or "persistent" voters, as Winkle terms them, tended to be wealthier, more highly skilled, more often native-born, and socially more stable than non-persisters.
 Officeholders were particularly persistent and socially and economically advantaged.
 Persisters represented a small "core community" of economically successful, socially homogeneous, and politically active voters and officeholders who controlled local political affairs, while most residents moved in and out of the city.
 Members of a tightly knit and exclusive "core community", exemplified by Abraham Lincoln, blunted the potentially disruptive impact of migration on local communities.

 Business

 The case of John Williams illustrates the important role of the merchant banker in the economic development of central Illinois before the Civil War.
 Williams began his career as a clerk in frontier stores and saved to begin his own business.
-Later, in addition to operating retail and wholesale stores, he acted as a local banker.
-He organized a national bank in Springfield.
+Later, in addition to operating retail and wholesale stores, he acted as a local banker and organized a national bank in Springfield.
 He was active in railroad promotion and as an agent for farm machinery.

 Religion

 During the mid-19th century, the spiritual needs of German Lutherans in the Midwest were not being tended.
 There had been a wave of migration after the 1848 revolutions, but without a related number of clergy.
 As a result of the efforts of such missionaries as Friedrich Wyneken, Wilhelm Loehe, and Wilhelm Sihler, additional Lutheran ministers were sent to the Midwest, Lutheran schools were opened, and Concordia Theological Seminary was founded in Ft.
 Wayne, Indiana in 1846.

-The seminary moved to St. Louis, Missouri, in 1869, and then to Springfield in 1874.
-During the last half of the 19th century and the first half of the 20th century, the Lutheran Church–Missouri Synod succeeded in serving the spiritual needs of Midwestern congregations by establishing additional seminaries from ministers trained at Concordia, and by developing a viable synodical tradition.
+The seminary moved to St. Louis, Missouri, in 1869 and then to Springfield in 1874.
+During the last half of the 19th century and the first half of the 20th century, the Lutheran Church–Missouri Synod succeeded in serving the spiritual needs of Midwestern congregations by establishing additional seminaries from ministers trained at Concordia and by developing a viable synodical tradition.